4 Proven Ways to Prepare for a Routine Examination – According to the Experts

 - Virginia “Ginny” Voos, Senior Compliance Consultant at NCS Regulatory Compliance

 FINRA regulates 3,600 member firms and nearly 630,000 registered reps and conducts over 2000 member firm examinations each year.
 FINRA conducts routine examinations of broker-dealers checking for compliance with industry rules and regulations.
-Depending on the firm, these routine investigations (or more commonly referred to as FINRA audits) occur once every one to four years.
+Depending on the firm, these cycle examinations (or more commonly referred to as FINRA audits) occur once every one to four years.

 The increasing cost of compliance – in time and money – is something broker-dealers face every day.
-The time to improve is when a FINRA audit is not on the near horizon.
+The time to improve is when a FINRA examination is not on the near horizon.